Elnardo Webster (basketball): Professional career

 Webster was selected in the 4th round of the 1969 NBA draft by the New York Knicks.
 He ultimately did not make the team.
-He then played in the Serie A – Italy's top-tier level league – with UG Gorizia in the 1969–70 season.
+He then played in the Serie A – Italy's top-tier level league – with UG Goriziana in the 1969–70 season.

 Webster was forced to take the 1970–71 season off, while recovering from tuberculosis.
 He subsequently played with the New York Nets and the Memphis Pros in the American Basketball Association (ABA) during the 1971–72 season.
 He made his ABA debut on January 2, 1972, scoring four points in ten minutes played against the Kentucky Colonels.
 He was eventually released by the Nets after his final appearance for the franchise on January 18, before being signed as a free agent by the Pros at the end of February that same year.
 He played his final ABA game on March 29, 1972.
 In his single season in the ABA, Webster scored 122 points to go along with 16 assists and 44 rebounds.

-In the 1972-73 basketball season, he played for the Garden State Colonials in their inaugural season in the Eastern Basketball Association.
+In the 1972–73 basketball season, he played for the Garden State Colonials in their inaugural season in the Eastern Basketball Association.

 Webster also had overseas stints playing professional basketball in Spain and Switzerland in a career that spanned seven years.